XpressAI/xircuits.io/docs/getting-started/xircuits-interface.md

 ### Component Related Interfaces

-A Xircuit workflow will be populated with various library components, as one shown below.
+Components are the gears of a Xircuits workflow which performs specific actions in sequence.
+Here's an example:

 ![xircuits-component-example](/img/docs/getting-started/xircuits-component.png)

 Each Xircuits components will usually have the following attributes:
   1. **Component Name:** A unique name that identifies the component.
   2. **Triangle [▶] Ports:** These ports indicate the sequence of the workflow.
 All ▶ ports must be connected from the `Start` Node to `Finish` Node.
   3. **Parameter Ports:** These ports modify the behavior of the library component.
 They can be linked by `Literal`, `Hyperparameter` components or by other library components.
-If the inPort has a `*` symbol, users **must** supply the port with a parameter.
+If the inPort has a `*` symbol, it is a `compulsory inPort`.
+Users *must* link the port with a parameter.

 There are a few additional interfaces for library components.
 They are located at top right corner of components.